Gurubalan-GIT/MRA/README.md

 - **Heroku deployment** : For this you need to do a couple of things because you are planning to run a SMTP server and pass credentials as well.
-- Create the an application on Heroku and go over to settings and click on *reveal config vars*, and add a config : Value as - `RAILS_MASTER_KEY` and the key as the contents of your `master.key` lock file generated while creating your rails application.
+- Create an application on Heroku and go over to settings and click on *reveal config vars*, and add a config : Value as - `RAILS_MASTER_KEY` and the key as the contents of your `master.key` lock file generated while creating your rails application.
 - After that add this line in your `development.rb` and `production.rb` files -